John Legend and the musical superheroes behind his new album

 “The song is kind of such a good, smooth (tune),” she said.
 “Makes me happy to listen to that one.”

-In addition to writing songs for herself, Geiger has co-written a number of Shawn Mendes hits, including “In My Blood,”“There’s Nothing Holdin’ Me Back,”“Mercy” and “Stitches.”
+In addition to writing songs for herself, Geiger has co-written a number of Shawn Mendes hits, including “In My Blood,” “There’s Nothing Holdin’ Me Back,”“Mercy” and “Stitches.”

 She said earning her first-ever Grammy nomination last year — for song of the year with “In My Blood” — has given her more authority in writing sessions.